NBA suspends Memphis Grizzlies' Ja Morant for 25 games

-The NBA has suspended Memphis Grizzlies' Ja Morant for 25 games of the 2023-2024 season, according to reports.
+The NBA has suspended Memphis Grizzlies' Ja Morant for 25 games of the 2023-2024 season.

 The 23-year-old will be required to meet certain conditions by the NBA before he returns to the court, and will be ineligible to participate in any league or team activities during his suspension.

-In a statement, the NBA said: "The NBA announced today that Memphis Grizzlies guard Ja Morant has been suspended for 25 games without pay for conduct detrimental to the league.
+An NBA statement read: "The NBA announced today that Memphis Grizzlies guard Ja Morant has been suspended for 25 games without pay for conduct detrimental to the league.

 "Morant posed with a firearm in a car during a live-streamed video on May 13, less than two months after he was suspended eight games without pay for the live streaming on a video on March 4 in which he displayed a firearm in an intoxicated state at a Denver area night club.